 Water quantity treatment

 Wet swales are not typically a primary practice for providing water quantity control.
 They are normally either designed off-line using a flow diversion or configured to safely pass large storm flows.
 In limited cases, wet swales may be able to accommodate the channel protection volume, Vcp, in either an off- or on-line configuration, and in general they can provide some (albeit limited) storage volume.
-Wet swales can help reduce detention requirements for a site by providing elongated flow paths, longer times of concentration, and volumetric losses from infiltration and evapotranspiration.
-Generally, to meet site water quantity or peak discharge criteria, it is HIGHLY RECOMMENDED that another structural control (e.g., detention) be used in conjunction with a wet swale.
+Wet swales can help reduce detention requirements for a site by providing elongated flow paths and longer times of concentration, and provide very limited volumetric losses from infiltration and evapotranspiration.
+Generally, to meet site water quantity or peak discharge criteria, it is HIGHLY RECOMMENDED that another structural control (e.g., detention) be used.

 It is HIGHLY RECOMMENDED that wet swales have a maximum slope of 1 percent.